Backpropagation-Free Test-Time Adaptation for Lightweight EEG-Based Brain-Computer Interfaces: Introduction

-Our main contributions are summarized as follows: \begin{enumerate} \item Proposal of BFT, a lightweight TTA approach that is backpropagation-free, privacy-preserving, noise-robust, and task-agnostic. \item Theoretical justification of BFT, on the aggregation of predictions to test-time transformations. \item Experiments under practical scenarios of real-time inference and test-time noise, verifying the effectiveness, versatility, robustness, and efficiency of BFT. \item Demonstration that high-performance online decoding algorithms can be deployed in plug-and-play EEG-based BCIs without per-use calibration, thereby improving usability and broadening application potential. \end{enumerate}
+Our main contributions are summarized as follows: \begin{enumerate} \item Proposal of BFT, a lightweight TTA approach that is backpropagation-free, privacy-preserving, noise-robust, and task-agnostic, adapting each prediction using only forward passes of a fixed source model. \item A unified reliability-aware aggregation that serves both classification and regression through a source-trained learning-to-rank module, with a variance-based theoretical analysis of when it reduces prediction uncertainty. \item Comprehensive experiments under real-time online streams, structured test-time artifacts, an alternative backbone, and post-training quantization, verifying the effectiveness, versatility, robustness, and efficiency of BFT, and demonstrating that high-performance online decoding can be deployed in plug-and-play EEG-based BCIs without per-use calibration to broaden real-world applicability. \end{enumerate}

 The remainder of this paper is organized as follows: Section~\ref{sect:relatedwork} introduces related work.
 Section~\ref{sect:approach} proposes BFT.
-Section~\ref{sect:theory} provides theoretical justification for BFT.
-Section~\ref{sect:experiments} presents experimental results to demonstrate the performance of BFT.
-Finally, Section~\ref{sect:conclusions} concludes and points out some future research directions.
+Section~\ref{sect:experiments} presents experimental results.
+Finally, Section~\ref{sect:conclusions} draws conclusions and points out future research directions.
+The variance-based theoretical analysis is provided in the Supplementary Material.